Advances in Neurointervention

 A Pivotal Time

 He notes that, “Over the past couple of years, Miami Valley has placed a high priority on building a strong neurointerventional team.
-One of the advantages of creating such a strong presence is that we can offer advanced technology to patients in the Dayton community.”
+One of the advantages of creating such a strong presence is that we can offer advanced technology to patients in the region.”